iShares U.S. Treasury Bond ETF (GOVT): Complete Beginner's Guide

 - ✓Broad maturity coverage from short to long-term bonds in a single fund

-- ✓Low 0.05% expense ratio for a comprehensive Treasury bond portfolio
+- ✓Low 0.05% expense ratio for a detailed Treasury bond portfolio

 - ✓Strong flight-to-safety characteristics during stock market crashes and crises